EliAndrewC/l7r/setting/l7r.md

 Note that the current Minister of Justice for the Damasu domain has sworn this vow to Saibankan above and beyond the usual oath of office:

-"In the sight of Saibankan, the Fortune of Magistrates and Judges, I, [name], humbly offer my deepest vow of unwavering devotion, in tandem with my oath of office as the Minister of Justice for the Damasu domain.
+> In the sight of Saibankan, the Fortune of Magistrates and Judges, I, [name], humbly offer my deepest vow of unwavering devotion, in tandem with my oath of office as the Minister of Justice for the Damasu domain.
+>

-In my pursuit of truth and justice, I pledge to disregard all external influences and self-interest.
+> In my pursuit of truth and justice, I pledge to disregard all external influences and self-interest.
 I vow to deliver rightful punishment for every crime committed within the jurisdiction entrusted to me, irrespective of the offender's rank, position or family ties.
 No power, be it political or familial, shall sway my dedication to the course of true justice.
+>

-I devote myself to Saibankan's guiding principles, promising to adhere firmly to our law, undeterred by threats, inducements, or consequences.
+> I devote myself to Saibankan's guiding principles, promising to adhere firmly to our law, undeterred by threats, inducements, or consequences.
 I recognize the heavy responsibility I bear and willingly accept the potential for resentment, schemes, and obstructions that may be devised against me by those who reject justice's impartial hand.
+>

-In return, I seek Saibankan's blessing, praying for the divine insight necessary to discern truth from falsehood, enabling me to dispense justice with wisdom and fairness.
+> In return, I seek Saibankan's blessing, praying for the divine insight necessary to discern truth from falsehood, enabling me to dispense justice with wisdom and fairness.
 I dedicate my career, my honor, and my very life to the tireless pursuit of justice, undeterred by the challenges and sacrifices this path may entail.
+>

-Saibankan, whose net upholds the justice of the Empire, accept my vow.
+> Saibankan, whose net upholds the justice of the Empire, accept my vow.
 Bestow upon me the courage to stand steadfast in the face of adversity, the wisdom to judge fairly, and the strength to enforce the law without falter.
-My devotion is yours; I walk this path in your name and for the people of the Damasu domain."
+My devotion is yours; I walk this path in your name and for the people of the Damasu domain.

 As another example of someone swearing a vow which goes above and beyond his usual oath of office, the Damasu Minister of Works has sworn this vow:

-"Before the gaze of Daikoku, Fortune of Wealth and Bounty, I, Akodo no Damasu Kishiro, humbly make my vow of unyielding devotion, an extension of my solemn oath as the Minister of Works for the Damasu domain.
+> Before the gaze of Daikoku, Fortune of Wealth and Bounty, I, Akodo no Damasu Kishiro, humbly make my vow of unyielding devotion, an extension of my solemn oath as the Minister of Works for the Damasu domain.
+>

-In my service to the domain, I pledge to champion the wealth of our land, and strive for its prosperity, recognizing that the abundance or scarcity we face impacts every soul within our domain.
+> In my service to the domain, I pledge to champion the wealth of our land, and strive for its prosperity, recognizing that the abundance or scarcity we face impacts every soul within our domain.
 I vow to steward our resources wisely and effectively, irrespective of personal gain, and to strive for the wealth of the Damasu domain above all else.
+>

-I dedicate myself to Daikoku's teachings, promising to nurture our land, foster its productivity, and maximize its prosperity.
+> I dedicate myself to Daikoku's teachings, promising to nurture our land, foster its productivity, and maximize its prosperity.
 I realize the risk of envy, greed, and strife that may stem from those who covet the wealth I am pledged to protect and augment.
+>

-In return, I beseech Daikoku's grace, praying for the divine acumen to guide the domain towards prosperity.
+> In return, I beseech Daikoku's grace, praying for the divine acumen to guide the domain towards prosperity.
 I dedicate my service, my honor, and my very existence to the ceaseless pursuit of wealth and prosperity for the Damasu domain, undeterred by the challenges and sacrifices this journey may demand.
+>

-Daikoku, Fortune of Wealth, I humbly seek your acceptance of my vow.
+> Daikoku, Fortune of Wealth, I humbly seek your acceptance of my vow.
 Grant me the discernment to wisely manage our resources, the vision to see opportunities for growth, and the fortitude to stand firm against those who would threaten our prosperity.
-My devotion is yours; I chart this course in your name and for the prosperity of the people of Damasu."
+My devotion is yours; I chart this course in your name and for the prosperity of the people of Damasu.

 And now, here's an example of what a vow of deathseeking typically looks like.
 Note that deathseekers don't try to meaninglessly throw their lives away.
 The goal is to "spend" your death in a way that benefits your clan and brings glory to your ancestors.
 A deathseeker who simply breaks from their unit and in so doing undermines their army's chances of winning the battle has done the opposite.